lynnfaraday/aresmush.com/tutorials/code/replacing-fs3.md

 Although many identify [FS3](/fs3) and AresMUSH as being a conjoined pair, they really aren't.
 FS3 is a plugin, the same as any other, and you can create any skill system you want for Ares.
 The article provides tips if you want to replace FS3 with a custom system.

-> <i class="fa fa-info-circle"></i> **Tip:** FS3 is not the only skills system that Ares natively supports.
+{% include tip.html content="FS3 is not the only skills system that Ares natively supports.
 Other systems are available as [Extras](/tutorials/code/extras.html) and can be installed very easily.
 This article doesn't apply to those systems.
-It's about designing your own.
+It's about designing your own." %}

 <div id="inline_toc" markdown="1">
 **Table of Contents**